nick-shaw/blackmagic-output/README.md

 Written by Nick Shaw, www.antlerpost.com, with a lot of help from [Claude Code](https://www.claude.com/product/claude-code)!

 **⚠️ Note:** The library has only had minimal testing at this time.
 Please report any issues you encounter.
+I am particularly interested in feedback from Linux and Windows users.

 ## Features